How to define KPIs and improve Marketing Processes

 Standard reports reflect an existing process.
 Using those reports the best you can do is optimise that process – which may actually be inefficient or unfit for purpose.
 A 1984 Rolls-Royce Corniche may be in tip-top condition – but the fuel consumption is unlikely to be better than 28 litres per 100 km (9 mpg UK).

-Real improvement comes when you re-think how to achieve the objective and re-design the process.
+If optimising an existing process will only ever deliver a marginal improvement, then the best approach for making significant gains, is to re-think how to achieve the objective – and to re-design the process.
 In practice, that often means collecting new data.

 Defining what data you need to control processes (but don’t have yet) is itself a strategic objective.
 Rather than ignore it, you could put a hand-drawn sketch in the Report book labelled “feedback wanted” or “coming soon”, with a status update on the milestones toward delivery (data need defined / data capture started / report available).